 13. How can I let Congressman Lowenthal know my feelings on issues and legislation?

 You can e-mail him your questions, comments, and concerns.
-Alternatively, you contact the Capitol Hill office by calling 202-225-7924 or by sending postal mail to 108 Cannon House Office Building, Washington DC 20515.
+Alternatively, you can contact the Capitol Hill office by calling 202-225-7924 or by sending postal mail to 108 Cannon House Office Building, Washington DC 20515.

 14. I have sent Congressman Lowenthal a letter with my thoughts on an issue.
 How long will it be until I can expect a response?

 As you might imagine, Congressman Lowenthal receives a large volume of mail and email.
 He does his best to personally respond to each letter he receives as quickly as possible, but the response times can vary.
 Please allow four to six weeks to hear back from the office regarding correspondence.

 15. How can I request a meeting with him or invite him to attend my event?

 For scheduling requests for events or meetings, please send an e-mail to Congressman Lowenthal’s scheduler via the scheduling form.